The Best Teas for a Cast Iron Teapot

 Pu-erhs are robust and hearty, like black and oolong teas, meaning that they will not break down or lose flavor quickly when brewed in a cast iron teapot.
 Pu-erhs are also incredibly rich and full-bodied, so they are ideal for serving in a cast iron teapot.

 Pu-erhs are the perfect choice for filling in a cast iron teapot.
 They won’t leave a flavor in your teapot; they are robust, hearty, rich, and full-bodied.
-Pu-erhs are also visually stunning and very unusual, making them a great conversation starter when guests are served tea in your cast iron teapot.

 Herbal Teas

 Cast iron teapots are also ideal for brewing herbal or infused teas, such as genmaicha, rooibos, and hibiscus.
 Stewed teas are brewed with other ingredients, such as herbs and spices, which will not leave a lasting flavor in your cast iron teapot.
-Because of this, cast iron teapots are a popular choice for brewing stewed teas.

 If you use your cast iron teapot to brew stewed teas, you can be sure that the flavor of the tea itself comes through.
 Stewed teas are also ideal for serving in a cast iron teapot.
-They are full of flavor and aroma, meaning they will smell and taste fantastic when brewed in a cast iron teapot.

 Stewed teas are an excellent choice for serving in a cast iron teapot.
 They are rich in flavor and aroma, meaning they will smell and taste amazing when brewed in your teapot.